 Indo Danish Tool Room & Training Centre

-Indo Danish Tool Room, Jamshedpur, a Government of India project, established under bilateral agreement with Govt. of Denmark and assistance from the State Govt., is a Centre of Excellence for Tooling and provides Total Tooling Solutions.
+Indo Danish Tool Room, Jamshedpur, a Government of India project, established under a bilateral agreement with Govt. of Denmark and assistance from the State Govt., is a Centre of Excellence for Tooling and provides Total Tooling Solutions.
 It provides Integrated service, Training, & Consultancy in the field of Tool Engineering.

 With its State of the Art manufacturing & training facilities and CAD/CAM/CAE services, IDTR provides solutions covering wide range of tooling products & dies.

-It's main objective is to provide consistent, reliable, quality service for industrial growth based on its trained, skilled and innovative manpower capabilities backed by the state of the art tool room facilities and provide trained manpower (through long & short term training).
+It’s main objective is to provide consistent, reliable, quality service for industrial growth based on its trained, skilled and innovative manpower capabilities backed by the state of art tool room facilities and provide trained manpower (through long & short term training).